-The 16th Circuit Court of Jackson County issued an Order on Friday afternoon forming the The Kansas City Main Street Transportation Development District (TDD), which was approved by voters to fund the local portion of a streetcar extension through Midtown to UMKC.
+The 16th Circuit Court of Jackson County issued an Order on Friday afternoon forming the The Kansas City Main Street Rail Transportation Development District (TDD), which was approved by voters to fund the local portion of a streetcar extension through Midtown to UMKC.

 The Order also calls for an election to select a Board of Directors from within the TDD.
 The Director election must be held within 120 days of the formation Order being issued.
 As of Friday afternoon, the Jackson County Clerk has officially called for the election, which will be conducted by the Kansas City Election Board on Saturday, October 7.
 Candidates should read the Order for filing instructions, as well as consult campaign requirements with the Missouri Ethics Commission.

 Voters have approved the formation of a new Transportation Development District that would provide local funding for a streetcar extension through Midtown to UMKC.
 70.11% of votes cast were in favor of forming the TDD.

 The immediate next steps are for 16th Circuit Court Judge Dale Youngs to issue an Order forming the TDD, as well as an Order calling for the next election to vote on seven at-large Directors to govern the TDD.
 The Orders will contain details about how candidates can file for the TDD Board of Directors.
 Public notices will also follow.
 The Kansas City Board of Election Commissioners is responsible for administering the Director election, per the TDD Act.

 In addition, Kansas City voters will weigh in on two streetcar-related petition initiatives on the Tuesday, August 8 ballot.
 Neither of these was put forth by the Kansas City Regional Transit Alliance.
 Please read our statements on Question 1 and Question 2.